Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Provides methods to fetch, save, and update file data
+- **Data Access**: Provides methods to fetch, save, and update file data in the database.
-- Interacts with `FileDao` for database operations
+- **DAO Integration**: Interacts with `FileDao` to perform database operations on file entities.
+- **Backup and Restore Management**: Contains logic to start and manage backup and restore operations, including interacting with Firebase.

 ### FileDao